 Rapid industrial and technological expansion, as well as the "data explosion," are having a significant impact on traditional business structures.
 Indeed, issues surrounding cyber security have never been more pressing.

-At this year’s VivaTech, Orange Business Services and Orange Cyberdefense hosted a secret event in the Orange Hall of Tech – obtaining access to sensitive data isn’t just for hackers!
+At this year’s VivaTech, Orange Business and Orange Cyberdefense hosted a secret event in the Orange Hall of Tech – obtaining access to sensitive data isn’t just for hackers!
 Visitors took part in a Mission: Impossible-style escape game across three rooms, illustrating key risks and issues surrounding cyber security today.

 As a content strategist specializing in digital strategy, web communication and editorial innovation, I am passionate about digital technology and innovation.
 Throughout my career, I have contributed to numerous online publications on the digital revolution and its impact on our lives and the business world.